zabity/mtg_library/README.md

 This work is currently under construction.
 I plan to succesively add aditional features.
 <br>
 <br>
 Feel free to check the project's current state, comment and test.
-THank you!
+Thank you!